 International Mountain Museum

-Nepal is home to 7 out of 14 peaks in the world with an altitude greater than 8000 mt and Mount Everest, the highest peak in the world.
-The museum exhibits the past and the present records and evidence related to the mountaineering along with the development of mountaineering activities around the world.
-This museum also showcases the flora and fauna found in the natural habitat of the Himalayan region, descriptions of famous mountaineers, the culture and lifestyle of mountain people, and geological information, etc.
+Nepal is home to 7 out of 14 peaks globally with an altitude greater than 8000 mt and Mount Everest, the highest peak in the world.
+The museum exhibits the past and the present records and evidence related to mountaineering along with the development of mountaineering activities around the world.
+This museum also showcases the flora and fauna found in the natural habitat of the Himalayan region, descriptions of famous mountaineers, the culture and lifestyle of mountain people, geological information, etc.